slegras/EBAI2018/hands-on/hands-on.md

 |    └───combined <- you should be in this folder
 ```

-2. Load IDR and have a look at its parameters
+2. Load the module idr and have a look at its parameters
 ```bash
 ## Load idr in your environment
 module add idr/2.0.4.2